-Students will spend 8 hours per week in a public school under the supervision of a mathematics education professor and will work with a mentor-teacher in preparation for the final internship experience.
+Students will spend 8 hours per week in a public school under the supervision of a mathematics education professor and will work with a mentorteacher in preparation for the final internship experience.
 Prerequisite(s): MAED 548.
 Graduate status and admission to Teacher Education Program.
 Corequisite(s): MAED 591.
+Notes: A grade of S or U is recorded.
 Offered in fall.